herenow/node-router-benchmarks/README.md

 regex                    11233.89        9814.03
 ```

-**Notes about this result**
+**Notes about this results**
-* **koa** and **express** are not just routers, they are robust frameworks, they are doing a lot more then just route the request.
+* `koa` and `express` are not just routers, they are robust frameworks, they are doing a lot more then just route the request.
 The added overhead may or not be worth it depending on what you are building.
-* **rawhttp** is a reference to a control benchmark, its not routing anything.
+* `rawhttp` is a reference to a control benchmark, its not routing anything.

 TODO